hardik-vala/hardik-vala/_posts/2024-07-01-can-any-company-become-a-unicorn.md

 ### Cash Balance

-When you unpack a company's balance sheet (a company's "state" in our framework), a key component is the cash balance, $$s = {B, ...}$$.
+When you unpack a company's balance sheet (a company's "state" in our framework), a key component is the cash balance, $$s = \{B, ...\}$$.
 It's the health bar of the business, and it can withstand damage or it can accrue health points, but if it ever drops to 0, then the business becomes insolvent.
 This marks the death of the company and it ceases to exist in the state machine.
 The growth or depletion rate ($$\sigma$$) in cash reserves can heavily influence whether a company is veering towards or away from death.
 Take WeWork as a cautionary tale.
 Even though it survived, a period of irresponsible spending in aggressive expansion and extravagant purchases (eg. upscale interior designs, lavish employee perks) contributed to a loss in investor confidence (huge dip in $$\delta$$), and ultimately its failed IPO in 2019.
 And its struggled ever since.

 For early-stage startups, managing cash is so important.
 Many are probably operating with negative cash flow so they need to strike PMF before the timer runs out.
 Negative returns are a reflection of an un-workable business model, and can diminish a team's ability to fundraise ($$\delta$$), thereby reducing optionality in state movements.
 Escaping this rut means nailing PMF and the best way to do that is by increasing the number of "shots on goal."
 The more quality attempts a company can take at hitting PMF, the more likely it will succeed.
 So the number of hypotheses you can afford to test is a good way to thinking about cash in a pre-PMF startup.
 A highly-capable team can sustain a high rate of execution (high $$\alpha$$), and iterate through more hypotheses, outpacing burn, until they find PMF.